Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Implementation

-Because lambda-ABF is a TI-based method, it relies on getting averages of the force acting on the $\lambda$ variable, which require special treatment of the many-body interactions that are: reciprocal space electrostatics (for simulations using Particle Mesh Ewald\cite{darden1993particle,essmann1995smooth} and polarization with polarizable force fields.\cite{Ewaldpol} Similar to what is presented in \cite{schnieders2012structure}, we simply interpolate both terms between extreme values of $\lambda_e$ where they are well defined.
-This of course comes with an additional cost compared to energy-based techniques in which the force on $\lambda$ is not required such as FEP or BAR.
+Because lambda-ABF is a TI-based method, it relies on computing averages of the force acting on $\lambda$, which requires special treatment of the many-body interactions, i.e. reciprocal space electrostatics (for simulations using Particle Mesh Ewald\cite{darden1993particle,essmann1995smooth} and polarization with polarizable force fields.\cite{Ewaldpol}).
+Similar to what is presented in \cite{schnieders2012structure}, we simply interpolate both terms between extreme values of $\lambda_e$ where they are well defined.
+This of course comes with an additional cost compared to energy-based techniques in which the force on $\lambda$ is not required, such as FEP or BAR.
 For polarizable FFs, one can limit this overhead by choosing to make the polarization of the mutated system appear only after a fixed value $b_p \geq 0$ of $\lambda_e$\cite{schnieders2012structure}.
 Because testing the impact of such a parameter is outside the scope of the current study we used $b_p=0$ in everything that follows, even if this possibility is implemented in Tinker-HP.